ciathyza/skyrim-optimization-guide-2018/README.md

 The aim of this guide is to provide a reliable walkthrough to create a base mod setup that consists of an ENB, tweaked for gameplay but visually pleasing, texture and mesh replacements, UI tweaks, weather mods, animations, and various gameplay-enhancing mods.
 This base setup can then be used to build on and add secondary mods, such as companions, houses, quests, etc.

-This guide assumes a fairly good grasp of handling and understanding Windows-related file operations ans being familiar with Mod Organizer.
+This guide assumes a fairly good grasp of handling and understanding Windows-related file operations and being familiar with Mod Organizer.

 #### Why Skyrim LE?